taxes

 Self-Employment Tax

-Social Security and Medicare taxes paid by self-employed individuals.
+Social Security and Medicare taxes paid by self-employed individuals on net earnings.

 Formula